 - The MSCI investment-grade ESG indexes had notably higher ESG scores than the MSCI high-yield ESG indexes — which indicated a positive correlation between credit ratings and ESG ratings.

 The various ESG indexes showed resilience to the broader corporate-bond market’s drawdown (vis-à-vis their respective parent indexes) during the COVID-19 crisis in the first quarter.
-The exhibits below show the short-term (Q1 and Q2 2020) and long-term (YTD 2020 and one-, three- and five-year) performance of ESG indexes.
+The exhibits below show the short-term (Q1 and Q2 2020) and long-term (YTD 2020 and one-, two- and five-year) performance of ESG indexes.

 ESG Indexes Exhibited Defensive Characteristics

 Active total returns across MSCI USD IG and HY corporate-bond ESG indexes and Bloomberg Barclays MSCI US Corporate Bond ESG Indexes with respect to their benchmarks in Q1 and Q2 2020.

 Long-Term Performance of Corporate-Bond ESG Indexes